 What does A-440 mean?

 What is an RPT?

-A. A Registered Piano Technician (RPT) has passed a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
+A Registered Piano Technician (RPT) has passed a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
 Only RPTs are authorized by The Piano Technicians Guild to display the logo containing the words “Registered Piano Technician”.
 CLICK HERE for a full definition.
-Or here to for my personal RPT Page.

 It’s essentially an initial “rough pass” followed up by a fine tuning.
 If no pitch raise is necessary, then I spend extra time regulating, voicing, cleaning and/or repairing things that are of concern so that you can ensure your piano is in its optimal playing condition at all times.

 How much do you charge and what is included in your service?